AnyChart/docs.anychart.com/Quick_Start/Quick_Start.md

 ###See the result

-After all these steps you should have the following result.
-You can launch and explore this example further [here](http://playground.anychart.com/docs/latest/samples/quick_start_pie-plain).
+After all these steps you should have the following result:

 {sample}quick\_start\_pie{sample}